 Content licensing revenues vary based on the timing of availability of our programming to distributors, including AMC Studios produced series for third parties, and the timing and volume of productions at 25/7 Media.
-In addition, we expect content licensing revenues in our Domestic Operations segment to face pressure in 2024 due to reduced availability of original programming.

-Advertising revenues decreased 18.4% in our Domestic Operations segment primarily due to linear ratings declines, a challenging advertising market and fewer original programming episodes within the quarter, partially offset by digital and advanced advertising revenue growth.
-The decrease in our Domestic Operations segment was partially offset by a 10.9% increase in our International and Other segment primarily due to favorable impact of foreign currency translation at AMCNI and digital and advanced advertising growth in the U.K.
+Advertising revenues decreased 17.1% in our Domestic Operations segment primarily due to linear ratings declines, softness in the advertising market and fewer original programming episodes within the quarter, partially offset by digital and advanced advertising revenue growth.
+Advertising revenues also decreased 6.3% in our International and Other segment primarily due to the impact of the wind-down of two channels in 2022 and marketplace declines in the U.K.

 Advertising revenues vary based on the timing of our original programming series and the popularity of our programming as measured by Nielsen.
-Advertising revenue has declined in 2023 compared to 2022 and we expect advertising revenue to continue to decline as the advertising market gravitates toward other distribution platforms.

-Subscription revenues decreased primarily due to a 2.6% decrease in our Domestic Operations segment due to a decline in affiliate revenues, partially offset by an increase in streaming revenues.
+Subscription revenues decreased 1.4% in our Domestic Operations segment primarily due to a decline in affiliate revenues, partially offset by an increase in streaming revenues.
+Subscription revenues also decreased 2.7% in our International and Other segment primarily due to the unfavorable impact of foreign currency translation at AMCNI.

-Content licensing and other revenues increased 28.5% in our Domestic Operations segment primarily due to the timing and availability of deliveries in the period, including \$56.1 million for the delivery of the remaining episodes of an AMC Studios produced series to a third party and the \$20.3 million impact associated with the termination of an output agreement that resulted in the acceleration of revenue previously anticipated to be recognized in 2024.
-The increase in our Domestic Operations segment was partially offset by a 25.9% decrease in our International and Other segment due to a reduction in the volume of productions at 25/7 Media driven by reduced demand for new content and series cancellations from third parties.
+Content licensing and other revenues increased 37.8% in our Domestic Operations segment primarily due to the timing and availability of deliveries in the period, including \$56.1 million for the delivery of the remaining episodes of an AMC Studios produced series to a third party and the \$20.3 million impact associated with the termination of an output agreement that resulted in the acceleration of revenue previously anticipated to be recognized in 2024.
+The increase in our Domestic Operations segment was partially offset by a 26.7% decrease in our International and Other segment due to a reduction in the volume of productions at 25/7 Media driven by reduced demand for new content and series cancellations from third parties.

 Advertising revenues decreased 18.4% in our Domestic Operations segment primarily due to linear ratings declines, softness in the advertising market and fewer original programming episodes within the period, partially offset by digital and advanced advertising revenue growth.
-Advertising revenues also decreased 5.4% in our International and Other segment, primarily due to the impact of the wind-down of two channels in 2022 and marketplace declines in the U.K.
+Advertising revenues also decreased 11.9% in our International and Other segment, primarily due to the impact of the wind-down of two channels in 2022 and marketplace declines in the U.K.